nim-works/nimskull/doc/mir.rst

   SHALLOW_SRC = RVALUE
               | VALUE

-  STATEMENT =
-            | StmtList STATEMENT ...    # a list of statements
-            | Scope STATEMENT           # wrap the statement in a scope, which
+  STATEMENT = Scope STATEMENT           # wrap the statement in a scope, which
                                         # delimits the lifetime of all
                                         # definitions within
             | Def NAME none             # definition